 Concerning the European Monetary Union, French proposals contribute to defining EU policies and often serve as a basis for compromise.
-However, the credibility of these initiatives was damaged by the French government's inability to respect common rules France had signed, such as the stability rules of the EMU.
+However, the credibility of these initiatives was damaged by the French government's inability to respect common rules France had signed, such as the stability rules of the European Monetary Union (EMU).
 This considerably limited the government's success in steering or influencing decision-making at the European level, with France lacking credibility and political support.

 President Macron has adopted a fundamentally different method.
-Having led an openly pro-European presidential campaign, Macron has declared his full commitment to EU rules, as well as his willingness to reduce the government's budget deficits and realize structural reforms.
-In doing so, he seeks not only to enhance the country's competitiveness but also to regain lost confidence and credibility in Europe, which is seen as a prerequisite for France's EU partners to seriously consider his ambitious ideas on European renewal and further integration.
+Having led an openly pro-European presidential campaign, he has declared his full commitment to EU rules, as well as his willingness to reduce the government's budget deficits and realize structural reforms.
+In doing so, he has sought not SGI 2020 | 51 France Report only to enhance the country's competitiveness but also to regain lost confidence and credibility in Europe, which is seen as a prerequisite for France's EU partners to seriously consider his ambitious ideas on European renewal and further integration.
 Under Macron, France has shown a new willingness and capacity to contribute to the European Union.
 However, this impulse has produced few concrete results given the current crisis in European and national governance systems.
 On crucial matters, France finds it difficult to gain sufficient support for its proposals.
-For example, Macron's ambitious EMU reform plans have met strong opposition from eight northern and northeastern EMU countries.
+For example, Macron's ambitious EMU reform plans have met strong opposition from eight northern and northeastern EMU countries, and the Yellow Vest crisis has forced him to postpone or scale back his financial and budgetary ambitions.